Minseok Kim: "At this time, in that manner..."

 Tensions rise over Kim Eojun's response to the polling request

-Prime Minister Minseok Kim and Democratic Party leader Jeong Cheongrae are engaged in a political standoff, a game of invisible tug-of-war.
-The focus is on the party convention scheduled for August this year.
-The "August convention" is not simply about who becomes the party leader; it will also shape the power structure within the ruling bloc.
-If Jeong Cheongrae succeeds in winning another term, his political influence will grow even stronger, and his standing within the ruling camp will naturally rise, as he would hold the power to nominate candidates for the 2028 National Assembly elections.
-If Prime Minister Minseok Kim becomes the party leader, there is a high possibility that a "Lee Jaemyung-centric system" will emerge.
-Kim, whose political fate is closely tied to President Lee Jaemyung, cannot be considered separately from the president, as he relies on the "pro-Lee Jaemyung" faction.
+Prime Minister Kim Minseok and Democratic Party of Korea leader Jeong Cheongrae are engaged in a game of janggun-monggun, a back-and-forth power struggle.
+An invisible contest of strength is in full swing.
+It is all about the run-up to the party convention in August this year.
+The "August convention" carries significance that goes beyond who becomes party leader; it will reshape the power landscape within the ruling camp.
+If Jeong is successfully re-elected, his political clout will grow even stronger than it is now.
+His standing within the ruling bloc would naturally rise as well, because he would hold the power to decide nominations for the 2028 general election.
+If Prime Minister Kim Minseok becomes party leader, there is a strong possibility that a "Lee Jaemyung-centered single-pole system" will take shape.
+Kim, who relies on the pro-Lee Jaemyung faction, has a political fate that cannot be separated from President Lee Jaemyung.

-Prime Minister Kim is considered a leading candidate for the Democratic Party's leadership at the August convention, and he does not deny this.
-He reaffirmed that he would not run for Seoul mayor, saying, "After becoming prime minister, I made up my mind," and added, "Becoming the leader of the Democratic Party is something to be very proud of, so of course, it is a dream of mine."
-Last year, Kim visited the Honam region several times, officially to inspect flood damage sites and pay respects at the National May 18 Democratic Cemetery.
-Recently, he has been touring the country under the banner of "K-Government Policy Briefings."
-He has already visited Seoul, Chuncheon in Gangwon Province, Suwon in Gyeonggi Province, Sacheon in South Gyeongsang Province, and Jeonju in North Jeolla Province, and is scheduled to visit Jeju on February 11.
-From January 22 to 26, he visited Washington and New York in the United States, meeting with U.S. Vice President Vance and others, which has been interpreted as an effort to raise his political profile.
-It was the first solo visit to the United States by a prime minister in 41 years, since Prime Minister Roh Shinyoung in 1985.
-Initiatives such as the "K-Government Policy Briefings" and the U.S. visit are seen as evidence of President Lee's support for Prime Minister Kim.
+Prime Minister Kim is being mentioned as a strong contender for party leader at the Democratic Party of Korea convention in August.
+He does not deny it himself.
+Reaffirming that he will not run for Seoul mayor by saying, "When I became prime minister, I made up my mind," he also confessed that "becoming leader of the Democratic Party of Korea is something to be very proud of, so of course I have that aspiration."
+Last year, Prime Minister Kim visited the Honam region several times under the pretext of inspecting flood-damaged sites and paying his respects at the May 18th National Cemetery.
+Recently, under the banner of the "K-National Policy Briefing," he has been touring the country.
+He has already visited Seoul, Chuncheon in Gangwon Province, Suwon in Gyeonggi Province, Sacheon in South Gyeongsang Province, and Jeonju in North Jeolla Province, and on February 11 he will visit Jeju.
+His visit to Washington and New York in the United States from the 22nd to the 26th, where he met figures including U.S. Vice President Vance, has also been interpreted as an attempt to "raise his profile."
+It was the first time in 41 years that a prime minister visited the United States alone since Prime Minister Roh Shinyoung in 1985.
+The "K-National Policy Briefing" and the U.S. visit both hint at President Lee’s consideration for Prime Minister Kim.

-Kim Minseok Criticizes Jeong Cheongrae: Intense Political Standoff Between the Two ["Sisa Show"] Prime Minister Minseok Kim (left) and Jeong Cheongrae, leader of the Democratic Party of Korea (right), are receiving mourners at the funeral hall of Senior Vice Chairman Lee Haechan of the Democratic Peaceful Unification Advisory Council, set up at Seoul National University Hospital in Jongno-gu, Seoul, on January 27, 2026.
-Photo by Joint Press Corps
+Prime Minister Kim Minseok (left) and Jung Cheongrae, leader of the Democratic Party of Korea (right), are greeting mourners at the wake for Lee Haechan, Senior Vice Chair of the Democratic Peaceful Unification Advisory Council, held at the funeral hall of Seoul National University Hospital in Jongno-gu, Seoul, on January 27, 2026.
+Photo by Joint Press Photographers

-Jeong Cheongrae has made a bold move by proposing a merger between the Democratic Party and the Innovation Party for the Nation.
-Although there is significant criticism regarding the timing and process, there is little opposition to the merger itself.
+Jeong, for his part, has played a high-stakes card by pushing for a merger between the Democratic Party of Korea and the Cho Kuk Innovation Party.
+While criticism of the timing and manner is loud, there are relatively few voices opposing the merger itself.
 If Jeong successfully completes the merger and wins the local elections, his position will become even more solid.
-Conversely, if the merger fails and Jeong's leadership is shaken, Prime Minister Kim's position could be strengthened.
-In terms of party leadership, the two have become rivals whose fortunes rise and fall in opposition to each other.
+If the merger fails and Jeong’s leadership is shaken, Prime Minister Kim’s room to maneuver could expand.
+In terms of the party leadership, the two have entered into an antagonistic relationship in which one person’s rise means the other’s decline.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.